dlcs/dlcs-net/DLCS.Mock/Generated-Docs/RoleProvider.md

 # RoleProvider

 Resource that represents the means by which the DLCS acquires roles to enforce an access control session.
-The DLCS maintains the session, but needs an external auth service (CAS, OAuth etc) to authenitcate the user and acquire roles.
-Credentials are stored in S3 and not returned via the API.
+The DLCS maintains the session, but needs an external auth service (CAS, OAuth etc) to authenticate the user and acquire roles.
+The RoleProvider contains the configuration information required by the DLCS to interact with a customer's endpoint.
+The credentials used during the interaction are stored in S3 and not returned via the API.

 ```